GunGameOG/README.md/README.md

 sudo ddos-detect
 ```

+> [!IMPORTANT]
-Ensure you have root privileges as the tool requires access to low-level networking functions.
+> Ensured you have root privileges as the tool requires access to low-level networking functions.

+> [!NOTE]
+> Provide feedback in discussions.